Debugging Gloo Gateway

 Changing logging levels and more

-Each Gloo Edge control plane component comes with an optional debug port that you can enable with the START_STATS_SERVER environment variable.
+Each Gloo Gateway control plane component comes with an optional debug port that you can enable with the START_STATS_SERVER environment variable.
 To get access to the port, you can forward the port of the Kubernetes deployment such as with the following command:

 kubectl port-forward -n gloo-system deploy/gloo 9091:9091